-Once the server is started, the user can access the system using the Telnet command with the port number specified when the server is run.
-The port used to access the MOO systems with the Telnet interface should be specified when the server is run (e.g., see the last row on Table 16), but if not the default port number of 7777 will be used.
-Telnet access is necessary to configure the system as well as run the more advanced MechGen operations discussed in the following sections.
+Once the server is started, the user can access the system using a Telnet program using the port number specified when the server is run.
+The port used to access the MOO systems with the terminal interface should be specified when the server is run (e.g., see the last row in Table 16), but if not the default port number of 7777 will be used.
+Terminal access is necessary to configure the system as well as run the more advanced MechGen operations discussed in the following sections.
 Use of these ports may require configuring firewall software or obtaining cooperation from network system managers for this type of access to be allowed by the host computer.
 The server does not take advantage of modern system security protocols when it accesses the network, so system managers may require that it run on computers that are isolated from those used by the host institution before they will allow it to be run on institutional computers.

-When first connecting to the server, the system will have a blank password for the "owner" wizard, allowing initial Terminal (Telnet) access with the command "connect owner" without a password.
+When first connecting to the server, the system will have a blank password for the "owner" wizard, allowing initial terminal access with the following command following without a password:

+connect owner

 The system will then demand that the user give a system password that will be assigned to the system wizard user named "MGadmin" and also to the primary MechGen user character/programmer named "MechGen".
+These can be changed later to different passwords for each if desired.

 The system will then ask the user to provide configuration input summarized in Table 17, or accept the defaults as indicated there.
 After that, the "owner" connection will be terminated, future logins as owner will be disabled, and the database will be saved, though the server will continue running.

-The user can log in as "MGadmin" using the password supplied, if it is necessary to change these configuration options, or to make other system changes as discussed below.
+The user can log in as "MGadmin" using the password supplied, if it is necessary to change these configuration options, or to make other system changes: